DataBiosphere/toil/docs/running/cliOptions.rst

   --slurmTime SLURM_TIME
                         Slurm job time limit, in [DD-]HH:MM:SS format.
   --slurmPE SLURM_PE    Special partition to send Slurm jobs to if they ask
                         for more than 1 CPU.
+Useful for Slurm clusters that do not offer a partition accepting both single-core and multi-core jobs.
   --slurmArgs SLURM_ARGS
                         Extra arguments to pass to Slurm.
   --kubernetesHostPath KUBERNETES_HOST_PATH